 - Amount of alimony paid, recipient’s Social Security number and date of divorce agreement.

 - Information on debt forgiveness (1099-C, Credit Card Only).

 - If you received a First-Time Homebuyer’s credit in a previous year, bring information on the purchase date and the amount of credit you received.

 - Receipts for any qualified energy-efficient home items purchased (such as windows, furnaces, insulation, water heaters, etc.) and any prior year Energy Efficient Credits received.

-- Property tax receipts for any property taxes paid in 2016 and your 2016 property tax bill, even if not paid.
+- Property tax receipts for any property taxes paid during the tax year and your tax year property tax bill, even if not paid.

 - Home Mortgage Interest (generally reported on Form 1098).